-8. Hearing Sub-Committee
+7. Hearing Sub-Committee

-- 8.1 The Hearing Sub-Committee comprises 3 Councillors and 1 non-voting co-opted Independent Member. - 8.2 The Sub-Committee will meet within two months of a referral by the Consideration Sub-Committee to consider the allegation. - 8.3 The Sub-Committee will meet in public unless it decides that all or part of the meeting should be held in private in accordance with the Access to Information Procedure Rules in the Council's Constitution. - 8.4 In advance of the Hearing, there will be a pre-hearing process to allow matters at the Hearing to be dealt with more fairly and economically. - 8.5 The complainant and member will be given the opportunity to attend the Hearing and present witnesses.
+- 7.1 The Hearing Sub-Committee comprises 3 Councillors and 1 non-voting co-opted Independent Member. - 7.2 The Sub-Committee will meet within two months of completion of an Investigation Report or a referral by the Monitoring Officer to consider the allegation. - 7.3 The Sub-Committee will meet in public unless it decides that all or part of the meeting should be held in private in accordance with the Access to Information Procedure Rules in the Council's Constitution. - 7.4 In advance of the Hearing, there may be a pre-hearing process to allow matters at the Hearing to be dealt with more fairly and economically. - 7.5 The complainant and member will be given the opportunity to attend the Hearing.
 The Monitoring Officer, any Investigating Officer and Independent Person will also attend.
-The procedure at the Hearing will include:- - Making findings of fact - Deciding if there has been a breach of the Code of Conduct - Consider the remedies/sanctions available if there is a finding that the Member has breached of the Code of Conduct
+The procedure at the Hearing will include: -